 Away from using research tools, you need to pay close attention to the backlink data of the domains you are considering.
 Focus on the backlinks that will stay after the domain has been purchased.
 Again, the aforementioned research tools will help check the number and type of backlinks a domain has.

 When checking the quality of backlinks, check the following:

 - Contextual link.
 A good link will be surrounded by text and will be part of a related article.

 - Total number of outbound links

-When purchasing domains, be very wary of expired domains with no page indexes.
-Lack of indexes may be a result of penalties which may be a result of black hat SEO tactics.
+When purchasing domains, be very wary of domains with no page indexes.
+The lack of indexes may be a result of penalties which may be a result of black hat SEO tactics.
 If the domain has been de-indexed, you will be able to see evidence of black hat SEO.
 However, if there are no clear indications, there is a good chance the domain has an algorithmic penalty.
 Algorithmic penalties can be reversed.

 Prior to buying an expired domain, it is critical that you know what kind of website existed on that domain.
 If it is a site that doesn’t fit your industry or category, you should steer clear of it.
 Check the history of the domain to know which websites existed on the domain.
 A domain from the same industry or sector as your business will benefit your business.

 Last but not least, if the domain you are considering has been shared through social networks, this shows the website was functioning.
 The domain will be beneficial.